hmrc/pension-practitioner-frontend/README.md

 | Email                       | https://github.com/hmrc/email                       |
 | Auth                        | https://github.com/hmrc/auth                        |
 | Tax Enrolments              | https://github.com/hmrc/tax-enrolments              |

+## Service Documentation
+[To Do]
+Include relevant links or details to any additional, service-specific documents (e.g., stubs, testing protocols) when available.

 ## License
 This code is open source software Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at: